bparli/lfuda-go/README.md

 ## How it works
 In addition to basic LFU functionality it behaves according to the following logic:
   * The cache dynamically "ages" through a global "age" counter
+  * Depending on the policy used, LFUDA or GreedyDual-Size with Frequency (GDSF), the priority key is determined by the item's frequency and the cache's age.
+If using GDSF the item's size is also a factor.
-  * Every cache eviction sets the global "age" counter to the evicted item's hits counter,
+  * Every cache eviction sets the global "age" counter to the evicted item's priority key,
-  * When setting a new item, its "hits" counter should be set to the cache's "age" value
+  * When setting a new item, its priority key counter should be set to the cache's "age" value
-  * When an existing item is updated, its "hits" counter is incremented by 1 to at least "age" + 1.
+  * When an existing item is updated, its priority key counter is incremented by 1 to at least "age" + 1.

 ## Usage
+The default cache uses a LFUDA policy, like so:

 ```go
 onEvicted := func(k interface{}, v interface{}) {
   if k != v {